chrisdemonte/Sahmdr/README.md

 ## Playing SAMHDR

-(AS OF 1/15/2023: THE CARD GAME ITSELF HAS NOT BEEN IMPLEMENTED YET.
-SORRY!
-AT THIS POINT SAMHDR HAS BEEN IN DEVELOPMENT FOR ABOUT ONE WEEK, AND DEVELOPEMENT OF THE ACTUAL GAME HAS JUST STARTED.
-THE SERVER-CLIENT CODE AND PLAYER ROOM WAS IMPLEMENTED FIRST, SO YOU CAN MAKE YOUR DECK AND CHALLENGE A PLAYER, BUT ONCE YOU ENTER THE MATCH NOT MUCH WILL HAPPEN.)
+(AS OF 1/16/2023: THE CARD GAME IS IN THE EARLY STAGES OF DEVELOPMENT.
+PLAYERS CAN USE THE "PLAY CARD" MOVE DURING OFFENSIVE PHASES AND DEFENSIVE PHASES.
+"PLAY FACE DOWN", "STACK", AND "WILD CARD" ARE NOT IMPLEMENTED YET.
+THERE IS NO WIN CONDITION YET.)

 In the SAMHDR app, click the "Start Game" button in the navbar.